Grade Information

 • 😰: the assignment is a late submission, and it may or may not be graded later.

-• 😂: the assignment is a late submission and appropriate credits will be assigned.
+• 😂: the assignment is a late submission and appropriate credits will be given.

 • 🚮: the assignment has problems and the instructor asks for a re-submission.